 The only two Final Fours that haven't featured a No. 1 seed eventually crowned a No. 3 seed as the champion.
 The 2006 Florida Gators and the 2011 Connecticut Huskies hold that distinction and both won their opening round against the No. 14 seed by double digits.

-Overall, the No. 3 seed is 104-20 in the first round, and only five No. 3 seeds in the past 10 years have failed to advanced to the second round, with a pair occurring for the first time since 1986 in last year's tournament.
-The 2015 tournament also marked the third consecutive where at least one No. 3 suffered an upset.
+Overall, the No. 3 seed is 107-21 in the first round and hold a 10.6 point per game margin over the 14 seed.
+Only six No. 3 seeds in the past 10 years have failed to advanced to the second round, with a pair occurring for the first time since 1986 in 2015's tournament.
+West Virginia’s stunning upset at the hands of Stephen F. Austin last year also marked the fourth consecutive tournament where at least one No. 3 suffered an upset.

 |Know your seed|

 |No. 2||No. 10|

 |No. 5||No. 13|